 Making an Informed Decision

 If you are considering Hosted or Cloud services, it is vital to make an informed decision.
 Often a hybrid of the two brings the best results.
 At Total Computer Solutions, we offer both traditional hosting services, as well as cutting-edge Cloud-based solutions.
 If moving to the Cloud is a daunting prospect for you, reach out to us today for a no-obligation consultation for Cloud-based hosting.
-Also, be sure to review our information under "The Complete Roadmap to the Cloud for Your Small Business."
+Be sure to review our information under "The Complete Roadmap to the Cloud for Your Small Business."
 We can help you find the data management solution that will perfectly fit your company's needs.